matrix-org/pinecone/README.md

 ### Is there any documentation?

 The best documentation today is the code itself, which is reasonably well commented.
-There is also some documentation on how the protocol works in the [Pinecone Wiki on GitHub](https://github.com/matrix-org/pinecone/wiki).
+There is also some documentation on how the protocol works [here](https://matrix-org.github.io/pinecone/).

 ### Does Pinecone perform well?